-The experiment was conducted in a planting of 20-yr-old, ownrooted vines located on a research farm near Geneva, NY.
-Treatments were applied to 4-vine plots arranged in a RCBD and replicated 4 times.
 Sprays were applied with a hooded boom sprayer operating at 100 psi and delivering a volume of 50 gpa at bloom and 100 gpa post-bloom.
-In addition to the variable treatments, Carbaryl 4L was applied on 6 Jul and 16 Jul for Japanese Beetle and Grape Berry Moth.
-Disease assessments were made on 20 leaves and 20 clusters collected from the center of each plot on 31 Aug.
+Each year of the study, Carbaryl 4L was applied twice for Japanese Beetle and Grape Berry Moth control.
+Disease assessments were made on 20 leaves and 20 clusters collected from the center of each plot on around Labor Day.
 Disease severity (percent area infected) for each leaf and cluster was estimated visually; disease incidence was calculated from this data as the percentage of leaves and clusters showing any infection.
-Rainfall amounts in the Geneva area were 2.19, 2.6, 5.59, and 4.98 for May, Jun, Jul, and Aug, respectively.